richchapler/AzureSolutionsDocumentation/docs/Data_Analysis_GeoSpatial.md

 * [Power BI](https://powerbi.microsoft.com/en-us/desktop/)

 ## Exercise 1: Get Data
-In this step, we will get sample data that will be used for all visualization exercises.
+In this exercise, we will get sample data that will be used for all visualization exercises.

 * Open Power BI Desktop